11 years ago.

 Chicken Roast

-- 1-2 Lbs chicken breasts (I made one piece for everyone)
+What you need:- 1-2 Lbs chicken breasts (I made one piece for everyone)

 - 4 large potatoes, cubed